Mix-modal Federated Learning for MRI Image Segmentation: Method

 \subsection{Modality Memorizing}

 The modality memorizing mechanism is explored to compensate for incomplete modalities in each local client by memorizing, refreshing, and retrieving modality prototypes, as shown in {Fig.}~\ref{Memory}.
+Through this mechanism, representative modality prototypes can be maintained and shared across clients during federated training.
+The retrieved prototypes are used to complement unavailable modalities at local clients, enabling more complete feature representations.
+This design enhances the robustness of the proposed framework under mix-modal federated learning scenarios.
 We allocate a memory bank with \(n\) slots for each modality, which is globally shared by all clients and is dynamically refreshed with the modality prototypes clustered from corresponding local modality-tailored representation.

 During memorizing and refreshing procedures, the modality-tailored encoder in a local client will generate modality-specific representations for each sample during each local epoch.
 We perform lightweight clustering with these representations and obtain \( n \) cluster centers as corresponding modality prototypes.
 Taking the modality \( m \) in the \( t \)-th local epoch as an example, we will obtain the cluster centers \( \bm{P}^t_{m} = \{\bm{p}^t_{m,1},\bm{p}^t_{m,2}, ...,\bm{p}^t_{m,z} \}\).
 Where \(z\) is the number of cluster centers.
 Then, these cluster centers are written into the memory bank as modality prototypes.
 Compared to representative sample reserving measures, this memory mechanism avoids privacy exposure during federated aggregation.
 Obviously, the quality of modality prototypes will gradually improve with training iterations since the representation quality improves.
 Therefore, we adopt a First-in-first-out (FIFO) queue to write and refresh the modality memory.
 We denote the queue for modality \(m\) at epoch \(t\) as \(\bm{x}_m^{g,t}\).